joshcai/leetcode-sync/README.md

 2. Create a new GitHub repository to host the LeetCode submissions.

-    - Make sure to have at least one commit, e.g. you can initialize the repository with a README.
     - It can be either private or public.

 3. Add the values from step 1 as [GitHub secrets](https://docs.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets#creating-encrypted-secrets-for-a-repository),